-Crosby Beach is the home of the beautiful sculpture project ‘Another Place’, which consists of 100 cast iron figures that can be found spread out across the shore.
+Of all the beaches near to Manchester, Crosby Beach is one of the closest and is home of the beautiful sculpture project ‘Another Place’, which consists of 100 cast iron figures that can be found spread out across the shore.
 The iron figures stare out towards the horizon and are the subject of almost all photos taken at the beach, understandably.
 While Crosby beach isn’t a ‘bathing beach’, it’s a great spot to check out the ‘Another Place’ installation and take a relaxing stroll across the coast and promenade.

 Featuring little beach huts that make up a stretch of the St Annes seafront, Lytham St Annes is quite the attraction, with many booking up their beautiful little beach huts for the day to comfortably enjoy the long stretch of sand and St Anne’s Pier.
 The Victorian seaside resort has a whole lot more to offer, too, with its very own promenade gardens, a paddling pool for kids, a splash park for kids, and all the typical beachfront shops you’d expect to find in the UK.

 Arguably one of the best beaches near Manchester, Blackpool offers so much nostalgia with its theme park and old-fashioned seafront.
-There’s chippies dotted everywhere, the iconic Pleasure Beach, Blackpool Tower, and of course, the beach itself (which has been “healing” well during the UK lockdown).
+There’s chippies dotted everywhere, the iconic Pleasure Beach, Blackpool Tower, and of course, the beach itself.
 Take a walk along the beach with some fish and chips (just try to avoid the seagulls), or unleash your inner child and check out a few of the rides.